NVIDIA/ais-etl/transformers/keras_preprocess/README.md

 # Keras Transformer - Image Data Augmentation and Preprocessing

 The Keras Transformer is a powerful tool designed for image data preprocessing and data augmentation.
-Leveraging the `apply_transform` function from Keras (TensorFlow), this transformer allows users to define transformations by providing a JSON string with parameter-value pairs.
-Currently, the following parameters are supported:
+Leveraging the Keras `ImageDataGenerator` class, this transformer allows users to define transformations by providing a JSON string with parameter-value pairs.
+The following parameters are supported and tested:

 | Parameter                | Description                                             |
 |-------------------------|---------------------------------------------------------|